GoBlog

 Pro-Tip: Take 2-4 weighted classes at any given time

-This is highly recommended at least for those attending school in affluent neighborhoods with plenty of weighted course options.
+This is highly recommended, at least for those attending school in affluent neighborhoods with plenty of weighted course options.
 This is enough to open up virtually all college doors, so long as you do well in them.

 Factor #3: How did the student do in the weighted classes?